mhucka/zowie/README.md

 ---------------

 This work is a personal project developed by the author, using computing facilities and other resources of the [California Institute of Technology Library](https://www.library.caltech.edu).

+The [vector artwork](https://thenounproject.com/search/?q=soup&i=3124151) of a quiche, used as the icon for this repository, was created by [ghufronagustian](https://thenounproject.com/ghufronagustian/) from the Noun Project.
+It is licensed under the Creative Commons [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.